-In this paper, we investigate the suitability of this ULL-PSCF to act as a radiation detector by studying its spectral RIA response under irradiation at different dose rates under two different irradiation) and permanent (after irradiation) RIA levels on both pristine samples and samples that were pre-irradiated at 1 and 2 MGy.
-In particular, our goal, in the framework of WP5 of the RADNEXT project [29], was to identify the most interesting wavelengths, the capability of our setup to detect a large dose rate range, the dependence of the RIA response against the dose rate and the TID.
+In this article, we investigate the suitability of this ULL-PSCF to act as a radiation detector by studying its spectral RIA response under irradiation at different dose rates under two different irradiation sequences, measuring both transient (during irradiation) and permanent (after irradiation) RIA levels on both pristine samples and samples that were preirradiated at 1 and 2 MGy.
+In particular, our goal, in the framework of WP5 of the RADNEXT project [29], was to identify the most interesting wavelengths, the capability of our setup to detect a large dose rate range, and the dependence of the RIA response against the dose rate and the TID.